 The roadway may contain multiple marked or unmarked travel and parking lanes, including special use lanes like turn lanes or transit-only lanes.
 The roadway zone is used by all street users to cross intersecting streets and may be used exclusively by non-motorized users during events.
 Trails and some concepts for Urban Neighborhood streets do not include conventional roadway zones that maintain space for motor vehicles.

 Roadway design should ensure a people first future.
-The Minneapolis Complete Streets policy and Transportation Action Plan prioritize walking, biking, and transit over driving.
+The Minneapolis Complete Streets policy and Transportation Action Plan prioritize walking, rolling, biking, and transit over driving, deliveries, and parking.
 Designers should plan for efficient and practical operations of people walking, biking and taking micromobility options, and transit throughout the street design process.

 Minneapolis has a 2030 mode shift goal of getting to 35% of all trips walking, biking or micromobility, 25% transit (including school bus), and 20% each of multi-occupancy vehicle and driving alone.
 To get there we need to plan, design, and construct streets that provide more options for people to travel more efficiently and make it more convenient for people to make those choices.